gem-pasteur/macsyfinder/doc/source/user_guide/functioning.rst

     from the two genes with hits (system-specific, of gene-specific parameter).
     The `loner` components may form a cluster on their own.

-4. Clusters are used to fill system occurrences (:func:`macsypy.systems.match`).
+3. Clusters are used to fill system according the quorum (:func:`macsypy.system.match`).
-   In this step, the **quorum** criteria for the system assessment are checked according to the model's definition.
+   In this step, the **quorum** criteria for the system assessment are checked according to the model's definition: min_genes_required, min_mandatory_genes_required.
    In the case of single loci (default) each clusters + loners are evaluated for quorum separately.
    In the case of multi loci (``multi_loci=True``) each clusters and all clusters combination are evaluated for the quorum.
-   The clusters which fill the quorum are reported the the `systems.txt` and `systems.tsv` report file see :ref:`outputs`.
+   The clusters which fill the quorum are reported the the `systems.txt` and `systems.tsv` files see :ref:`outputs`.
-   The clusters which not fulfill the quorum are reported in the `rejected_clusters` file
+   The clusters which not fulfill the quorum are reported in the `rejected_clusters.txt` file.

 For *unordered* datasets:
 -------------------------

-1. The Hits are grouped by model.
+1. The Hits are filtered by model.
-2. They are used to fill a single system per model type.
+2. They are used to check if they fill the quorum (in other words the clustering step is skipped).

 .. note::
     The "unordered" mode of detection is less powerful, as a single occurrence of a given model is filled for